-- 1. The proposed problem is an open research problem and, like real mathematical modelling problems, does not have a predetermined clear mathematical formulation.
+1. The proposed problem is an open research problem and, like real mathematical modelling problems, does not have a predetermined clear mathematical formulation.
 One of the most important stages of solving such problems is to reformulate the problem more clearly, which then allows you to formulate the problem quantitatively (that is, to create a "mathematical model").
 Often this requires a preliminary study and the solution of self-posed nested tasks.
-The description of this process and, thus, the reasons and assumptions on which your mathematical model is based, are no less important than the computational algorithm and the final quantitative result. - 2.
-Almost any real problem can be endlessly explored "in depth", taking into account all the smaller and smaller details.
-The task of the "modeller" is to determine the "depth" on which he should stop and either disregard some details or replace them with simplifying assumptions (both should be described explicitly and, preferably, justified). - 3.
-Estimate the time-span of your work!
+The description of this process and, thus, the reasons and assumptions on which your mathematical model is based, are no less important than the computational algorithm and the final quantitative result.

+2. Almost any real problem can be endlessly explored "in depth", taking into account ever finer details.
+It is the "modeller's" task to decide at what "depth" to stop and either neglect some details or replace them with simplifying assumptions (both should be described explicitly and, preferably, justified).

+3. Estimate the time-span of your work!
 If some stage of the work is too slow, consider to carry it out at a simpler level (albeit at the cost of reducing the "quality" of the result).
-An ill- working model is almost always better than a not-working-at-all one. - 4.
-Answering all the questions of the problem is not necessary, but recommended.
+An ill- working model is almost always better than a not-working-at-all one.

+4. Answering all the questions of the problem is not necessary, but recommended.
 It is allowed to change the order of answers to questions.
 The judges are primarily interested in approaches to solutions and research methods.